shosaco/vistime/README.md

 [![dev](https://img.shields.io/badge/dev-0.5.0-brightgreen.svg)](commits/master)
 [![Downloads](http://cranlogs.r-pkg.org/badges/last-week/vistime)](https://www.r-pkg.org/pkg/vistime)

-vistime - an R package for pretty timeline creation
+vistime - Pretty Timeline Creation
 =========

 Create timelines or Gantt charts, offline and interactive, that are usable in the 'RStudio' viewer pane, in 'R Markdown' documents and in 'Shiny' apps using 'plotly.js', a high-level, declarative charting library.
 Hover the mouse pointer over a point or task to show details or drag a rectangle to zoom in.
 Timelines (and the data behind them) can be manipulated using 'plotly_build()' or, once uploaded to a 'plotly' account, viewed and modified in a web browser.